-Neither American children nor adults eat enough fruits and vegetables, according to the Centers for Disease Control and Prevention.
+Only one in ten adults get enough fruits and vegetables, according to the Centers for Disease Control and Prevention.

 Understanding the benefits of eating this much produce, plus seeing the potential reduction in risk of the most deadly diseases in the nation, could influence those who have trouble choosing a whole fruit instead of, say, a cupcake.

 To put this into perspective, fruit and vegetable consumption that meets the 4½ to 5 serving a day quota could include: two medium carrots, a half of a large apple, ¼ cup of raisins, a side salad and a large banana.

 Now, double that.

 Try a cup of tomato juice for breakfast, followed by a large banana (that’s two servings).
 Munch an entire large apple for a mid-morning snack (there’s another two).
 Grab a cup of cooked spinach at lunch to round out your meal.
 Throw in another cup of cooked corn, and your lunch just tackled two servings of vegetables!
 Just four more servings to go.